corticon/corticon.js-samples/DynamicForms/docs/AuthoringClientSideComponents.md

 ## In the Request

-When the CSC makes a request to the DS it asks for a specific stage to render by specifying UI.currentStageNumber.
+When the CSC makes a request to the decision service it asks for a specific stage to render by specifying UI.currentStageNumber.

-On the request, the CSC tells the DS the current stage number to execute.
+On the request, the CSC tells the decision service the current stage number to execute.
-The DS will respond with the corresponding to the current UI to render.
+The decision service will respond with the corresponding to the current UI to render.

 ## In the Response

-There are 3 attributes in the DS JSON results that deal with stages:
+There are 3 attributes in the decision service JSON results that deal with stages:
-* currentStageNumber: The DS tell the CSC the current stage number it has executed.
+* currentStageNumber: The decision service tell the CSC the current stage number it has executed.
   The CSC shouldn't do anything special with it.
 It is mostly useful for troubleshooting.
 * currentStageDescription: An optional string.
 Again, the CSC shouldn't do anything special with it.
 It is mostly useful for troubleshooting.
-* nextStageNumber: This is the stage number the CSC specifies when calling the DS for the next step.
+* nextStageNumber: This is the stage number the CSC specifies when calling the decision service for the next step.

 # Additional Resources